-Write the number of exemptions you are claiming in boxes 8, 9, 10, and 11.
+Enter the number of exemptions you are claiming in boxes 8, 9, 10, and 11.
 Do not put a check mark.
 You may lose the exemption if you put a checkmark in these boxes.
 You may lose the dependent exemption if you do not complete the Dependent Section, on page 1.

-You may lose the exemption for qualifying parents or grandparents if you do not complete the qualifying parents and grandparents section, on page 1.
+You may lose the exemption for qualifying parents or grandparents if you do not complete the Dependent Section, on page 1.